I am a former sports editor and currently serve as a historian with the Society of American Baseball Research and manage a valet operation.

 "Mine were pinching my feet," Trucks said of his spikes.
 "So Art gave me his shoes just before the game.
 I'm so happy I feel like walking home in them. ...
 Wait til somebody tells me some day that they sure wish they had been in my shoes out there when I got my no-hitter.
 I'll tell them that they couldn't been in mine—but Houtteman's."

 Trucks was masterful in his fifth start of the season—a stark contrast to what had been significant early-season struggles for the veteran right-hander—mowing down the Washington Senators with ease.
-Despite having given up 13 hits in his prior outings and 30 hits over the first 15 2/3 innings of the season, Trucks showed better command against the Senators, striking out seven, while inducing 12 flyouts and eight groundouts.
+Despite having given up 13 hits in his prior outings and 30 hits over the first 15 2/3 innings of the season, Trucks showed better command against the Senators, striking out seven.
+He induced 12 flyouts and eight groundouts.

-Unfortunately, very few would be able to saw they saw the game in person, as the announced attendance at Briggs Stadium was a dismal 2,215.
+Unfortunately, very few would be able to say that they saw the game in person, as the announced attendance at Briggs Stadium was a dismal 2,215.

 Wertz Saves The Day

-Had it not been for one power-hitting teammate, however, Trucks' outing may have just become another fine performance forgotten in the annals of baseball history.
-The game looked all but certain to be headed for extra innings when Vic Wertz stepped to the plate with two outs in the bottom of the ninth, but he would slug a home run to preserve Trucks' feat and give the Tigers a much-needed victory, just the team's seventh of the young season, which was coming just two seasons after Detroit were winners of 95 games.
+Had it not been for one power-hitting teammate, Trucks' outing may have just become another fine performance forgotten in the annals of baseball history.
+The game looked all but certain to be headed for extra innings when Vic Wertz stepped to the plate with two outs in the bottom of the ninth, but he would slug a home run to preserve Trucks' feat and give the Tigers a much-needed victory.
+It was just the team's seventh win of the young season, which came two seasons after Detroit were winners of 95 games.

 "When you belted that one, I jumped so high I hit my head on the top of the dugout," Trucks told Wertz in front of the media after the game.
 "That is the greatest hit I ever did see or want to see."